 Toyota offers a special ‘Catloc’ device, which can be retrofitted to a number of vehicles made by the manufacturer.
 Priced between £200 to £250 including fitting, Toyota has said it sells the Catloc without making a profit.

-The company has also reduced the price of replacement catalytic converters, and increased production, to help get drivers back on the road quicker.
+The company has also reduced the price of replacement catalytic converters, and increased production to help get drivers back on the road quicker.

-Not all cars are at such risk, with some models having the catalytic converted mounted within the engine bay.
+Not all cars are at such risk, with some models having the catalytic converter mounted within the engine bay.
 This makes it much harder to steal.
 Drivers should check with their local dealership if they are unsure.

 - Parking your car in a garage overnight